eshepelyuk/pykli/README.md

-# pykli
+# pyKLI

-ksqlDB command line client written in Python.
+[ksqlDB](https://ksqldb.io/) command line client written in Python.

 This project is in a very early stage.

 Please try and report bugs :)

 PRs are welcome.

 ## Installation